By Kevin McNeish updated on 07/09/2015

 |Figure 1 - Select the NSManagedObject subclass file template.|

 - Click the Next button to display the Save File window.
-Select the Use scalar properties for primitive data types check box (Figure 3).
+Uncheck the Use scalar properties for primitive data types check box (Figure 4).
 When this option is selected, Xcode, generates properties for your entities that are scalar types (such as float, double, and so on).
 If this option is not selected, Xcode generates properties of the type NSNumber instead.
 There is no right or wrong choice for this check box.
-I personally prefer to work with the scalar properties because it typically requires less code to work with them;
+I prefer to use NSNumber because if I need to save my entities on Amazon Web Services, it's a requirement that they be of type NSNumber.

 Let's take a closer look at the generated class files.
-In the Project Navigator, select the ReviewEntity.h file and you will see the code shown in Figure 5.
+In the Project Navigator, select the ReviewEntity.swift file and you will see the code shown in Figure 6.

-In this code, an Objective-C property has been generated for every attribute in ReviewEntity on the entity data model (for a discussion of properties, check out this earlier post in the series.)
-The @interface declaration indicates that the ReviewEntity class is a subclass of the NSManagedObject class just as you specified when generating the entities as shown in Figure 1.
+In this code, a Swift property has been generated for every attribute in ReviewEntity on the entity data model (for a discussion of properties, check out this earlier post in the series.)
+The class declaration indicates that the ReviewEntity class is a subclass of the NSManagedObject class just as you specified when generating the entities as shown in Figure 1.

 Feel free to examine the UserEntity and ReviewEntity class files to see the properties that have been generated for these entities.